day-dreamer09/day-dreamer09/README.md

  Hi, I’m @day-dreamer09
  I’m interested in web development
- I’m currently learning php
+ I’m currently learning python
- I’m looking to collaborate on frontend
- How to reach me , mail me if you want service of website frontend "merryseg009@gmail.com"
+ I’m looking to collaborate on frontend, backend, APIs How to reach me , mail me if you want service of website frontend "merryseg009@gmail.com"
  Pronouns: her
 Fun fact: i am a simple human being wants to explore and dive into this and explore the world of programming!